k-davis/VR-Elbow-Inference/README.md

 Can machine learning be used to estimate elbow location within VR?
 This project is an attempt to answer this question.

 ## About
 This project is a Senior Thesis at Gonzaga University (CPSC 495, 496).
-Faculty Advisor: Dr. David Schroeder.
+Faculty Advisor: Dr. Kate Schroeder.

 ## Goals
 The primary goal of this thesis is to discover whether machine learning can produce a better solution to the issue of elbow positioning than traditional methods, namely inverse kinematics.